 Databases for Undergraduate Research

 ORISE.
-Oak Ridge Institute for Science and Education’s (ORISE) searchable database for Opportunities for Academic Fellowships and Scholarships, Research Experiences, Sabbaticals, and Internships
+Oak Ridge Institute for Science and Education’s (ORISE) searchable database for Opportunities for Academic Fellowships and Scholarships, Research Experiences, Sabbaticals, and Internships.

 NSF’s Research Experiences for Undergraduates (REU) program.
 NSF funds a large number of research opportunities for undergraduate students through its REU Sites program.
 An REU Site consists of a group of ten or so undergraduates who work in the research programs of the host institution.
 Each student is associated with a specific research project, where he/she works closely with the faculty and other researchers.
 Students are granted stipends and, in many cases, assistance with housing and travel.
 Undergraduate students supported with NSF funds must be citizens or permanent residents of the United States or its possessions.
-An REU Site may be at either a US or foreign location.

 IIE Passport.
 Database of language and study abroad programs run by IIE.